cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/06-handson.md

 >>~~~
 >>{: .language-cpp}
 >>
->>The distributions in ttbar events (excluding events with values of -9 where the tagger wasn't evaluated) look like this:
+>>The distributions in ttbar events (excluding events with null values) look remarkably different!
+The CSV algorithm is
+>>a typical "multivariate" discriminant that ranges from 0 to 1 while the track counting discriminant represents a
+>>physics-based impact parameter quantity that has a much wider range of values.
+More information about the various
+>>taggers can be found [here](http://cds.cern.ch/record/1194494?ln=en).
 >>![](../assets/img/btagComp.png)
 >{: .solution}
 {: .challenge}